ShivangiSingh17/Java-Jet/README.md

  A simple program to explain the concept of object can be found [here](https://github.com/Starcode71Ooze/JAVA-JET/blob/master/Object.java).

 :sound:4)<B>Classes-</B>Class is a user defined blueprint or prototype from which objects are created.
 It shows the set of properties that are common to all objects of same type.
-In general, class declarations includes:
+In general, class declarations include:

 - Modifiers : A class can be public or has default access.